viaplay/simple-ioc/README.md

 The ioc.

 #### Remarks
-The ioc has 4 built-in output-writers, these are
+The ioc has 5 built-in output-writers, these are

 * consoleJson - More or less console.log( JSON.stringify( logObject ) )
+* bunyanJson - Same idea of `consoleJson`, but you can use `bunyan` command to read pretty printed errors as an human.
 * consoleReadable - Logs in a readable format, with some coloring of level
 * devNull - writes nothing
 * memoryJson - writes to memory, which is searchable afterwards.
 This should never be used in production, only in tests.